Pinaceae: Description

-Members of the family Pinaceae are trees (rarely shrubs) growing from 2 to 100 m tall, mostly evergreen (except the deciduous Larix and Pseudolarix), resinous, monoecious, with subopposite or whorled branches, and spirally arranged, linear (needle-like) leaves.
+The members of the family Pinaceae are trees (rarely shrubs) growing from 2 to 100 m tall, mostly evergreen (except the deciduous Larix and Pseudolarix), resinous, monoecious, with subopposite or whorled branches, and spirally arranged, linear (needle-like) leaves.
 The embryos of Pinaceae have three to 24 cotyledons.

 The female cones are large and usually woody, 2–60 cm long, with numerous spirally arranged scales, and two winged seeds on each scale.
 The male cones are small, 0.5–6 cm long, and fall soon after pollination; pollen dispersal is by wind.
 Seed dispersal is mostly by wind, but some species have large seeds with reduced wings, and are dispersed by birds.
 Analysis of Pinaceae cones reveals how selective pressure has shaped the evolution of variable cone size and function throughout the family.
 Variation in cone size in the family has likely resulted from the variation of seed dispersal mechanisms available in their environments over time.
 All Pinaceae with seeds weighing less than 90 milligrams are seemingly adapted for wind dispersal.
 Pines having seeds larger than 100 mg are more likely to have benefited from adaptations that promote animal dispersal, particularly by birds.
 Pinaceae that persist in areas where tree squirrels are abundant do not seem to have evolved adaptations for bird dispersal.

-Boreal conifers have many adaptions for winter.
-The narrow conical shape of northern conifers, and their downward-drooping limbs help them shed snow, and many of them seasonally alter their biochemistry to make them more resistant to freezing, called "hardening".

-Classification
+Boreal conifers have multiple adaptations to survive winters, including the tree's conical shape to shed snow, strong tracheid vessels to tolerate ice pressure, and a waxy covering on the needle leaves to minimise water loss.

+Evolution

+Fossil history

+The Pinaceae diverged from other conifer groups during the late Carboniferous ~313 million years ago.
+Various possible stem-group relatives have been reported from as early as the Late Permian (Lopingian) The extinct conifer cone genus Schizolepidopsis likely represent stem-group members of the Pinaceae, the first good records of which are in the Middle-Late Triassic, with abundant records during the Jurassic across Eurasia.
+The oldest crown group (descendant of the last common ancestor of all living species) member of Pinaceae is the cone Eathiestrobus, known from the Upper Jurassic (lower Kimmeridgian, 157.3-154.7 million years ago) of Scotland, which likely belongs to the pinoid grouping of the family.
+Pinaceae rapidly radiated during the Early Cretaceous.
+Members of the modern genera Pinus (pines), Picea (spruce) and Cedrus (cedar) first appear during the Early Cretaceous.
+The extinct Cretaceous genera Pseudoaraucaria and Obirastrobus appear to be members of Abietoideae, while Pityostrobus appears to be non-monophyletic, containing many disparately related members of Pinaceae.
+While Pinaceae, and indeed all of its subfamilies, substantially predate the break up of the super-continent Pangea, its distribution was limited to northern Laurasia.
+During the Cenozoic, Pinaceae had higher rates of species turnover than Southern Hemisphere conifers, thought to be driven by range shifts in response to glacial cycle.